DirektDSP/Chasm/docs/getting-started.md

 # Getting Started with

-This guide will walk you through the process of installing CherryBomb, setting up your first project, and beginning your social media data analysis journey.
+This guide will walk you through the process of installing Chasm

 ## System Requirements